Unemployment Assistance, Debt Counseling, and Financial Literacy

 Legal Aid at Work’s recently updated Work & Family webpages describe employee protections such as job-guaranteed leave, paid time off and accommodations so workers know their rights.
 Includes a helpline, fact sheets (in English, Spanish & Chinese), interactive web-tools, and a 3-part video series.

 The State of California’s Employment Development Department (EDD) website is rich with resources and updated processes for those seeking help while they are out of a job.
-For folks who don’t have easy access to the internet, information and support is just a phone call away.
+For folks who don’t have easy access to the internet, information and support are just a phone call away.
 There are too many numbers to list here, so we give you the link to the phone number lists at EDD.
-Also, Legal Aid at Work’s recently updated Work & Family webpages, to describe employee protections such as job-guaranteed leave, paid time off and accommodations so workers know their rights.
+Also, Legal Aid at Work’s recently updated Work & Family webpages, to describe employee protections such as job-guaranteed leave, paid time off, and accommodations so workers know their rights.
 They provide a helpline, fact sheets (in English, Spanish & Chinese), interactive web-tools, and a 3-part video series.
 The Legal Aid Society Employment Law Center operates a Working Families Helpline:

 (800) 880-8047 – toll-free in California